Petit Basset Griffon Vendéen

 Endurance Petit Basset Griffon Vendéens have the stamina to chase swift rabbits through long days in the field.

 Food Generally, this breed requires about 1½ to 2 cups of good quality dry dog food each day, given in two feedings.
 This will vary, however, based upon your PBGV's activity level and age.
 Talk to your veterinarian about the optimal diet and quantity of food for your Petit.

 Alone Time Petit Basset Griffon Vendéens are not amenable to alone time.
 They are social butterflies and are happy only when they’re with their people.
 Don’t expect to get much alone time yourself when you bring home this affable fellow.

 14 - 16 years

-The Petit Basset Griffon Vendéen's rough coat needs a thorough weekly brushing to prevent knots and mats.
-His coat only requires a monthly bath and the occasional trim.
+The Petit Basset Griffon Vendéen’s rough coat needs a thorough weekly brushing to prevent knots and matting.
+His coat requires only a monthly bath and the occasional trim.
 Brush his teeth several times a week, and trim his nails every month or so to prevent painful cracking.
-Wash your Petit's ears weekly with a gentle, vet-approved cleanser to prevent infection caused when wax, moisture, and dirt build up.
+Wash your Petit’s ears weekly with a gentle, vet-approved cleanser to prevent infection caused when wax, moisture, and dirt build up.

 Common Health Issues

-Petit Basset Griffon Vendéen's are generally healthy, but should be watched for the following breed-specific issues:
+Petit Basset Griffon Vendéens are generally healthy, but should be watched for the following breed-specific issues:

 Sporting Dog Training